tiwarylab/alphafold2rave/README.md

 # AlphaFold2-RAVE v 1.0

 ## Demonstrative colab notebook can be found here -> [Complete run through on CSP system](https://colab.research.google.com/github/bodhivani/temprep/blob/main/fullrunthrough_CSP.ipynb)
-This notebook aims to show how efficient our method is in predicting an effective RC (SPIB) from the amino acid sequence of a protein of interest(CSP).
+This notebook aims to show how efficient our method is in predicting an effective RC (SPIB) from the amino acid sequence of a protein of interest(CSP), that can then be used in enhanced sampling to obtain Boltzmann ranked conformations.

 We provide a `light_version` option in our notebook to get a brief overview and the essence of our protocol.